pingcap/docs-cn/tiup/tiup-cluster-topology-reference.md

 - [cdc_servers](#cdc_servers): The configuration of the TiCDC instance.
 This configuration specifies the machines to which the TiCDC component is deployed.
 - [tispark_masters](#tispark_masters): The configuration of the TiSpark master instance.
 This configuration specifies the machines to which the TiSpark master component is deployed.
 Only one node of TiSpark master can be deployed.
 - [tispark_workers](#tispark_workers): The configuration of the TiSpark worker instance.
 This configuration specifies the machines to which the TiSpark worker component is deployed.
-- [monitoring_servers](#monitoring_servers): Specifies the machines to which Prometheus is deployed.
+- [monitoring_servers](#monitoring_servers): Specifies the machines to which Prometheus and NGMonitoring are deployed.
 TiUP supports deploying multiple Prometheus instances but only the first instance is used.
 - [grafana_servers](#grafana_servers): The configuration of the Grafana instance.
 This configuration specifies the machines to which Grafana is deployed.
 - [alertmanager_servers](#alertmanager_servers): The configuration of the Alertmanager instance.
 This configuration specifies the machines to which Alertmanager is deployed.